 It basically look like a red lumpy mess of fruit in a bowl with busted up “chips” or strips or whatever I called them.
 Confession: I actually baked the cinnamon sugar flatbread whole BEFORE cutting them into strips.
 I think I attempted to pass them off as “shards” or some lie and then said “or you can cut them before baking to make it easier.”
 Freaking genius, Laurie.

 It’s a wonder how I ever wrote a cookbook.

-Here is what you need: 1 pound of strawberries, 1 pint of raspberries, 2 kiwi, 1 Granny Smith apple, 1/2 a lemon and your favorite strawberry preserves.
 If you have an allergy to kiwi, you can substitute with another fruit of your choice like diced pear or even blueberries.

 First things first, make the cinnamon sugar chips.
 Doing this allows for them to cool down in enough time so you can enjoy them with your fruit salsa.

 Preheat your oven to 375° and cut each round flatbread into a 6 triangle wedges.
 These may look like tortillas, but they are actually wheat flatbread that is slightly thicker and more fluffy than regular tortillas.
 In a pinch, tortillas can be used but you may need to adjust the baking times and check on them so they don’t burn.

 Pour 4 tablespoons of melted butter over top of the flatbread wedges.
 Toss and massage the butter onto both sides before arranging the triangles onto two rimmed, metal baking sheets.
 Generously sprinkle cinnamon sugar on each and every triangle before flipping and dusting the second side.
 Bake for 10 minutes or until crispy and lightly golden.
 There’s no need to flip, just rotate the pan halfway through baking.